 START_RES(text)

 Some PDB files represent two or more proteins, for example there are four proteins in one hemoglobin.
-At the end of each such protein there is a TER entry, indicating the termination of the protein.
-In other proteins, some residues are missing.
-Missing residues are indicated in the PDB file by a discontinuity in the residue number.
-When writing PDB formats using PDBOUT, information on the various proteins and on missing residues can be indicated by the START_RES(text) keyword.
-The format of the keyword is as follows:
+At the end of each such protein there is a TER entry, indicating the termination of the protein chain.
+Sometimes, in a protein, one or more residues are missing.
+Missing residues are indicated in the PDB file by a discontinuity in the residue number in a chain.
+By default, when a PDB file is read in, all missing residues and gaps are automatically identified, and used in constructing the keyword START_RES.
+In normal work, this keyword should not be modified, however if there is a need to modify it, the following definition of the text is provided as a guide:

 START_RES[=](n1[ ,-][n2[ ,-][n3[ ,-]...]])

-nn is the number of the first residue in a section of contiguous residues in the PDB file.
+nn is the number of the first residue in a section of contiguous residues in the PDB file, and Cn is the chain letter.
 If two contiguous sections are separated by missing residues, then the two nn are separated by a minus sign.
 If the two contiguous sections are on different proteins, then the two nn are separated by a single space.
+Only the first residue in each chain needs a chain letter.

 See also CHAINS(text) to define chain-letters.